 Captain Richard H. Pratt provides the Commissioner of Indian Affairs with a list of irregular labor required for February 1886.
 Pratt also includes details on compensation, position title, and the number of workdays required for the month.

-Richard Henry Pratt forwards travel expenses of Obadiah G. Given to treat Festus Pelone while on outing.
+Richard Henry Pratt forwards travel expenses of Dr. Obadiah G. Given to treat Festus Pelone while on outing.
+Forwarded document is not attached.

 Richard Henry Pratt provides a list of property which has become unserviceable and requests authority from the Office of Indian Affairs to drop them from his property returns.